lip6/coriolis/docker/ubuntu24.04/README.rst

 All environment variables required by Coriolis and Alliance are configured by the container.
 They may then be used by Makefiles and other build tools.

-For internal shells, the *developer* user bashrc is also configured to export proper variables, for instance:
+For internal shells, the internal user's bashrc is also configured to export proper variables, for instance:

 .. code-block:: bash